-NOTE: In our diagram we're assuming that the SNAP PAC and groov are at the same location.
-What if they're not, and you need to have groov communicate with a remote PAC?
-For this scenario, see "VPN Special Cases" on page 19.
+NOTE: In our diagram we're assuming that the control system and groov are at the same location.
+If they're not, and you need to have groov communicate with a remote PAC?
+For this scenario, see "VPN special case" on page 24.